• Skip to primary navigation

 • Now is not the time to skimp on oil.
 This is fried rice after-all.
 I choose toasted sesame oil because it has a high smoke point and it adds an overall nutty sesame flavor.

-• Variations: There are many ways to change-up the vegetarian fried rice recipe using veggies on hand or those that are in season.
+• Variations: There are many ways to change-up this recipe using veggies on hand or those that are in season.
 I love adding a cup of shredded cabbage in place of broccoli or carrots in place of peas… bean sprouts, snow peas… you get the idea.

 • Thai Vegetable Fried Rice with Cashews is vegetarian and vegan friendly; a fried egg or prepared tofu is a delicious addition to this recipe.